rbroek/objectiv.io/docs/docs/tracking/api-reference/core/TrackerTransport.md

 :::tip
 If your Transport is too complex to structure with the Transports we offer, you can always opt to either create your custom ones or even provide your own entirely custom implementation.

-In the following example we just create a Transport class inline when making a new Tracker.
+In the following example we just create a Transport instance on the fly when making a new Tracker.

 ```typescript
 makeTracker({